JabRef/jabref/docs/adr/0012-handle-different-bibEntry-formats-of-fetchers.md

 ## Decision Outcome

-Chosen option: "Pass fetchers the format, they have to call a conversion method if necessary", because the fetcher does not need to concern itself with the differences between the formats, and the conversion code already exists.
-This makes the implementation straightforward, and less time intensive than the layer approach.
-The layer approach will be the better option for the future as it composes all steps required during importing, not only format conversion of fetched entries.
+Chosen option: "Introduce a new layer between fetchers and caller, such as a FetcherHandler, that manages the conversion", because it can compose all steps required during importing, not only format conversion of fetched entries.
 [As described here (comment)](https://github.com/JabRef/jabref/pull/6687)

 ## Pros and Cons of the Options

+### Introduce a new layer between fetchers and caller, such as a FetcherHandler, that manages the conversion

+* Good, because fetchers do not have to think about conversion (Separation of concers)
+* Good, because no other code that currently relies on fetchers has to do the conversion
+* Good, because this layer can be used for any kind of import to handle all conversion steps (not only format).
+[As described here (comment)](https://github.com/JabRef/jabref/pull/6687)
+* Good, because this layer can easily be extended if the import procedure changes
+* Bad, because this requires a lot of code changes
+* Bad, because this has to be tested extensively

 ### Pass fetchers the format, they have to call a conversion method if necessary

-* Good, because less code has to be written than with option #2
+* Good, because less code has to be written than with option "Pass fetchers the format, they have to create entries accordingly"
 * Good, because code is already tested
 * Good, because keeps all conversion code centralized (code reuse)
 * Bad, because fetcher first creates the BibEntry in a possibly "wrong" format, this can easily lead to bugs due to e.g. code changes